top of page

 Top 5 Monthly Dividend ETF Categories

 Retirees can choose from dozens of monthly dividend ETFs, but the strongest options fall into a handful of clear categories.
-Thinking in categories keeps your plan flexible because ETF lineups change constantly.
-Strategies evolve, yields shift, and new funds launch every year.
-These groups help you focus on what matters most: income stability, risk level, and how the fund supports your retirement goals.
+Thinking in categories keeps your plan flexible as fund lineups evolve, and helps you focus on what matters most: income stability, risk level, and how the fund supports your retirement goals.

 Below are the five monthly income ETF categories most useful for retirees, with simple definitions and a few evergreen examples.